-Daily routines such as school work or bedtime can be real battles.
-When it comes to things like household chores or cleaning, you may feel like your child is battling you on purpose by refusing to do them or to do them correctly.
+Daily routines such as schoolwork or bedtime can be real battles but when it comes to things like household chores or cleaning, you may feel like your ADHD child is battling you on purpose by refusing to do them or to do them correctly.

 The difference is that children with ADHD are not trying to be rude or defiant when they struggle with things or have symptoms of their ADHD.
 (Symptoms of ADHD include inattention, impulsivity, and hyperactivity.)
 Your child will need to learn to overcome and adapt to his symptoms so he can function in the world around him.

-One of the most important things you can ever learn is this: Your child is not intentionally ignoring you, being defiant, or disobeying you.
+Listen carefully mom as this is one of the most important things you can ever learn.
+Your ADHD child is not intentionally ignoring you, being defiant, or disobeying you.
 In addition, your child is not lazy or stupid.

 ADHD is a medical diagnosis, not a character flaw.

 To understand why ADHD children struggle with household chores requires an understanding of ADHD and how the brain of someone with it works.
 Your child may have trouble with tasks that take a lot of mental effort.
 They can struggle to remember multiple rules or instructions told at once, and can have trouble concentrating or staying still in one place.